Seven Oaks

 The local radio station for Sevenoaks is KMFM West Kent, although no local programmes are broadcast on the station due to it being part of the KMFM network across Kent that broadcasts from Medway.
 The station still receives local adverts, what-on local events and sponsors.

 Sevenoaks is served by county wide stations BBC Radio KentHeart Kent and Smooth and many London stations.
-Because of its proximity to London, television signals are in the main received from the Crystal Palace transmitter, placing Sevenoaks in the BBC London and ITV London areas, rather than BBC South East or ITV Meridian which serve most of Kent from the Bluebell Hill and Dover transmitters.
+Because of its proximity to London, television signals are best generic levitra overnight in the main received from the Crystal Palace transmitter, placing Sevenoaks in the BBC London and ITV London areas, rather than BBC South East or ITV Meridian which serve most of Kent from the Bluebell Hill and Dover transmitters.

 The local paper is the Sevenoaks Chronicle, which is published every Thursday by the Courier Media Group.[citation needed]